Security-Onion-Solutions/securityonion-docs/use-cases.rst

 Production Server - Distributed Deployment
 ------------------------------------------

-Install Security Onion on the management server.
-Then install Security Onion on one or more nodes and join to the management server.
+Install Security Onion on the manager node.
+Then install Security Onion on one or more forward, search, or heavy nodes and join to the manager node.

 For more information, please see the :ref:`production-deployment` section.